cbeck88/cross/README.md

   Build the MinGW-w64 cross-compilers from the ground up.
   Checks for prerequisite programs at the start before downloading any sources.

-The other scripts are called from the above:
+The other scripts provide supporting functions:

-cross_compiler.sh
+cross_clean.sh
-  Builds a cross-compiler which runs on the current system to build MinGW-w64 applications.
+  remove all the build files.